 I know you’ve all been posed the question (and I have no idea where or when, but somehow I have had to answer it many times thus far in my relatively short life): “If you had to pick one thing to eat every day for the rest of your life, what would it be?”
-And while I would hate to be required to pick just one thing (since I can’t really live on chocolate alone, but certainly can’t live without it either…oh, the angst!)
-This meal would be one of my top contenders.
+And while I would hate to be required to pick just one thing, this meal would be one of my top contenders.
 I love fajitas that much.
 But not just any fajitas- they have to be good.
 Really good.
 So toss out the store-bought seasoning packet and the 50 for $1 bag of tortillas.
 I’m going to show you a flavor-packed marinade that you can whip up in a flash.
 And when you combine it with homemade tortillas and all the fixins, these will be the best chicken or steak fajitas you’ve ever eaten!

-I like to serve it on a big platter and let everyone serve themselves (but if you want to make sure everything is distributed evenly, you could also mix everything up on the platter.)
+When everything is sliced up, drizzle the meat and veggies with the remaining marinade and serve.
+I like to serve it on a big platter and let everyone serve themselves, but if you want to make sure everything is distributed evenly, you could also mix everything up on the platter.

 If you’ve only ever made fajitas with the store-bought seasoning packet, this homemade fajita marinade will knock your socks off.
 This is truly one of our favorite meals!

 1–1 1/2 pounds chicken (boneless skinless chicken breasts or thighs) or steak (sirloin or flank steak)